 - 1. Place the unit into Service Mode.
-Navigate to the Setup Screen from the Home Screen by pressing the SETUP button along the left side of the screen.
-Enter the installer password. - 2.
-Select the Service Maintenance Screen.
-The tabs will scroll (up and down) to reveal more options. - On the Service Maintenance Screen place heater into Service Mode by selecting the START button.
-In Service Mode the boiler will fire at ignition speed and will then modulate up to full fire. - Allow the unit to progress through its normal diagnostics and pre-purge programming. - 4.
+Navigate to the Service Screen from the Home Screen by pressing the MAIN MENU button and then the SERVICE button. - On the Service Screen place heater into Service Mode by selecting the START button.
+In Service Mode the boiler will fire at ignition speed and will then modulate up to full fire. - 3.
+Allow the unit to progress through its normal diagnostics and pre-purge programming. - 4.
 Allow the unit to fire and operate until the temperatures stabilize.
 This occurs when the inlet and outlet temperatures are rising together and the Delta T (Δ T) is maintained. - 5.
 When the unit stabilizes, begin to slowly shut off the isolation valve on the outlet piping of the boiler (see FIG. 2-3).
 This will begin to restrict the flow and simulate a low flow condition. - 6.
 While slowly shutting off the isolation valve, refer to the Status Screen to watch the behavior of the boiler.
-This screen allows you to monitor the inlet temperature, outlet temperature, and ΔT . - When the Δ T reaches 70°F, the control will attempt to modulate the firing rate down to protect it from low flow conditions. - 8.
-When the ΔT reaches 80°F, the control module will turn off the burner.
-If the control module shuts down, the test was successful - 9.
+This screen allows you to monitor the inlet temperature, outlet temperature, and ΔT . - 7.
+When the △ T reaches 70°F, the control will attempt to modulate the firing rate down to protect it from low flow conditions - When the △T reaches 80°F, the control module will turn off the burner.
+If the control module shuts down, the test was successful. - 9.
 Completely open the isolation valve on the outlet piping of the boiler. - 10.
 Resume operation.